kbase/kb_sdk/doc/tutorial/edit_module.md

 #### Update display.yaml

-The YAML file found in `ui/narrative/methods/filter_contigs/display.yaml` holds some text content for your app.
+The YAML file found in `ui/narrative/methods/filter_contigs/display.yaml` holds text content for your app.

-Open it and update its default fields to match your app.
+Open it and update its default fields to match the purpose your app.
 Change `name` and `tooltip` to say something related to filtering assembly files based on contig length.

-You can leave the tooltip, screenshots, and icon fields as their default.
+You can leave the "screenshots" and "icon" fields to their default values.
 For now, set empty lists as the values in the "suggestions" section.

 Moving down to the "parameters" section, add parameter entries for "assembly_ref" and "min_length" with some helpful descriptions of each.